fusioncharts/dev_centre_docs/chart-guide/getting-started/building-your-first-map.md

 breadcrumb: [["Home", "/"], ["Your First Map"]]
 ---

 Harry's SuperMart has stores in multiple US states.
 Harry wants to keep a tab on the sales numbers across all these states.
 While he can easily put those in a column chart and compare, the context of location would be lost, and the chart will become illegible if he had to plot all the states.
-Additionally, Harry has thresholds that let him segregate states on the basis of low, moderate and high in terms of sales figures.
+Additionally, Harry has thresholds that let him segregate states by low, moderate and high in terms of sales figures.

 To solve this, we will use a US Map to represent his sales, which colors each state based on the sales.
 Additionally, it provides an interactive slider for Harry to narrow down to specific states, based on a selected range of sales values.